-In 2017–2018, MEP will support two graduate research scholars focused on research topics in 4K.
+In 2017–2018, MEP supported two graduate research scholars focused on research topics in 4K.

-Garrett Hall, graduate student in educational psychology, is conducting a year-long observational study looking at how 4K teachers build early numeracy skills, with particular attention to English language learners.
+Garret Hall, graduate student in educational psychology, conducted a year-long observational study looking at how 4K teachers build early numeracy skills, with particular attention to English language learners.

-Our Communications Intern in 2017–2018 is Jonathan Mills, a student of the UW-Madison School of Journalism and Mass Communications with a focus in Journalistic Reporting and Broadcasting.
-Jonathan will contribute to the development of a long-term communications strategy, assist with the release of MEP research briefs, assist with the development and implementation of MEP special events, and manage our social media presence.
+Our Communications Intern in 2017–2018 was Jonathan Mills, a student of the UW-Madison School of Journalism and Mass Communications with a focus in Journalistic Reporting and Broadcasting.
+Jonathan contributed to the development of a long-term communications strategy, assisted with the release of MEP research briefs, assisted with the development and implementation of MEP special events, and managed our social media presence.

-If you are interested in learning more about opportunities to work with MEP please contact the Project Manager, Dominique Bradley at email@example.com.
+If you are interested in learning more about opportunities to work with MEP please contact the Project Manager, Amanda Kruger at email@example.com.